chocolatey/boxstarter.org/input/learn/simplepackage.md

 START https://boxstarter.org/package/mwrock.DefaultInstall

 Accept the prompts for installing the Boxstarter installer and running with administrative privileges.
-When the install begins, Boxstarter will ask for a password do that it can resume the installer in the event it needs to reboot.
+When the installation begins, Boxstarter will ask for a password do that it can resume the installer in the event it needs to reboot.

 There are other ways to install the package as well.
 You can even [install to a remote machine](/installingpackages#RemoteInstallations) or to an [Azure or Hyper-V VM with checkpointing support](/vmintegration).